Empirical Bayes estimation: When does $g$-modeling beat $f$-modeling in theory (and in practice)?: Introduction

 \subsection{Optimality of $g$-modeling and suboptimality of $f$-modeling}

+The main results of this paper are two-fold. \begin{itemize} \item For $g$-modeling, we show that \emph{for any} rate-optimal (in Hellinger) proper density estimator, the corresponding $g$-modeling EB estimator, with a modicum of regularization, is guaranteed to achieve the optimal rate of regret (up to logarithmic factors).

+\item For $f$-modeling, \emph{there exists} an $f$-modeling estimator whose density estimation rate is optimal but whose EB regret is suboptimal by a polynomial factor. \end{itemize} These complementary results show that the \emph{proper} Bayes form is crucial and provides a ``general recipe of success'' for optimal EB estimation that applies to all $g$-modeling (but not $f$-modeling) methods.

-The first main result of this paper is that the Bayes estimator $\hat{\theta}^{\npmle} \equiv \theta_{\hat G}$ induced by the NPMLE $\hat G$ in (\ref{def:npmle_intro}), upon suitable regularization and truncation, achieves the following regret bound over the $p$th moment class (\ref{def:mixture_class_intro}) (see \eqref{def:NPMLE_smoothed} for the definition of the estimator and Theorem \ref{thm:regret_MLE_EB} for precise statements): For any $p > 1$,
+To provide more details, fix $p>1$.
+For any $g$-modeling method with estimated prior $\tilde{G}$ such that $f_{\tilde{G}}$ achieves the minimax Hellinger rate (up to logarithmic factors) of density estimation over $\mathcal{G}_p$, the associated Bayes estimator $\hat{\theta}^{\mathsf{g}} \equiv \theta_{\tilde G}$ given by (\ref{def:poi_bayes_form_intro}) with mild regularization achieves the following regret bound over $\mathcal{G}_p$ (see \eqref{def:g_smoothed_individual} for the definition of the regularized estimator and Theorem \ref{thm:regret_MLE_EB} for precise statements):

-where $\tilde{O}(\cdot)$ and $\tilde{\Omega}(\cdot)$ hide polylogarithmic factors.
-Furthermore, this is shown optimal by a matching minimax lower bound in Theorem \ref{thm:regret_lower}.
+which is shown minimax optimal by Theorem \ref{thm:regret_lower}.
+(Here $\tilde{O}(\cdot)$ and $\tilde{\Omega}(\cdot)$ hide polylogarithmic factors; see Section \ref{subsec:notation} for exact definitions.)
+Furthermore, for the (important) special case of NPMLE (\ref{def:npmle_intro}), the optimal rate \prettyref{eq:npmle_rate_intro} is achieved without regularization (Theorem \ref{thm:npmle_rho_free}).
 See Sections \ref{subsec:reg_lower} and \ref{subsec:NPMLE} for a detailed discussion of related regret bounds in the literature.

-Now that we have determined the optimal regret for the moment class, our second main result characterizes the regret of the Robbins estimator (see Theorem \ref{thm:regret_robbins_EB} and \prettyref{eq:totreg-robbins} for precise statements): For any $p > 1$,
+Turning to $f$-modeling, we first characterize the regret of the Robbins estimator (see Theorem \ref{thm:regret_robbins_EB} and \prettyref{eq:totreg-robbins} for precise statements): For any $p > 1$,

-Consequently, the Robbins estimator is inconsistent unless $p > 2$.
+Consequently, the Robbins estimator is inconsistent for $p \in (1,2)$.
 Furthermore, we show that a natural modification of the Robbins estimator (via interpolation with the MLE $Y^n$) achieves the regret bound $\tilde{\Theta}(n^{\frac{3}{p+2}})$, which is suboptimal by a polynomial factor for all $p>1$ (e.g., $n^{3/4}$ versus the optimal $n^{3/5}$ for $p = 2$).
+This deficiency is partly explained by the fact that Robbins uses the empirical estimator for $f_G$, whose worst-case Hellinger rate is $\tilde{\Omega}(n^{-\frac{p}{2(p+1)}})$ (see Proposition \ref{prop:empirical_subopt}), which is strictly sub-optimal by polynomial factors (see (\ref{eq:density_rate_intro}) below).
+To draw a fair comparison with $g$-modeling, we then demonstrated a $f$-modeling estimator which achieves the optimal Hellinger rate of density estimation but a strictly sub-optimal regret rate by a polynomial factor; see Theorem \ref{thm:hybrid} for details.